Inequality kills

 The deadly environmental toll of superyachts and private jets

-Every week, the ultra-rich emit more greenhouse gas than poor people produce in a lifetime
+Every week, the ultra-rich emit more greenhouse gas than the poorest people produce in a lifetime

 The private jets of 23 super-rich individuals emitted an average of 2,074 tonnes of carbon a year.
 This is equivalent to 2,000 years’ worth emissions for someone in the global poorest 50%.
 On average, these super-rich individuals took 184 flights in 2023, spending 425 hours in the air.
 (Oxfam)